caseysoftware/twilio-call-queue-howto/README.md

 First, here are the differences by the numbers:

 Conference
 -  creating in advance:                     not possible
--  retrieving stats for 10 participants:     2 API requests, 10 item loop
+-  retrieving stats for 10 participants:    1+ 1 API requests, 10 item loop
--  retrieving stats for 100 participants:    6 API requests, 100 item loop
+-  retrieving stats for 100 participants:   1+ 3 API requests, 100 item loop
--  retrieving stats for 1000 participants:  50 API requests, 1000 item loop
+-  retrieving stats for 1000 participants:  1+25 API requests, 1000 item loop
 -  transferring a caller to an agent:       3 API requests

 Queue:
 -  creating in advance:                      1 API request
--  retrieving stats for 10 participants:     1 API request
+-  retrieving stats for 10 participants:     1 API request, display results
--  retrieving stats for 100 participants:    1 API request
+-  retrieving stats for 100 participants:    1 API request, display results
--  retrieving stats for 1000 participants:   1 API request
+-  retrieving stats for 1000 participants:   1 API request, display results
 -  transferring a caller to an agent:        1 API request